-Dwayne Curry, M.Ed., joined the Robert Wood Johnson Foundation (RWJF) as a program officer in 2019.
+Dwayne Curry joined the Robert Wood Johnson Foundation (RWJF) as a program officer in 2019.
 Through his work he strives to ensure that all families, no matter their background, have access to the resources they need to raise thriving children.
-He is a passionate advocate for health equity and aims to strengthen and elevate community voices to be part of decision-making processes for change.
-He views his role at RWJF as “an opportunity to help build a national Culture of Health that is unique to each community and inclusive of all people.”
+He aims to elevate parent voices as critical contributors to decision-making processes for change.
+He is a passionate advocate for equity and views his role at RWJF as “an opportunity to help build a national Culture of Health that is inclusive of all people and unique to each community.”

-Curry comes to RWJF from Rutgers University, where he previously served in multiple strategic leadership roles for New Jersey Supplemental Nutrition Assistance Program-Education (SNAP-Ed) and the New Jersey Expanded Food and Nutrition Education Program (EFNEP).
-He spearheaded five statewide initiatives that helped more than 50,000 families from low-income communities improve their nutrition intake and increase their physical activity.
+Curry comes to RWJF from Rutgers University, where he previously served in multiple strategic leadership roles in New Jersey for the Supplemental Nutrition Assistance Program-Education (SNAP-Ed) and the Expanded Food and Nutrition Education Program (EFNEP).
+He spearheaded five statewide initiatives that helped more than 50,000 families from low-income communities increase their access to healthy foods and learn how to eat well on a budget.
 Curry also directed policy, systems, and environmental change efforts for more than 35 program coordinators, regional supervisors, and health educators in all New Jersey counties.
 Previously, he served as youth development director for the YMCA of Newark and Vicinity and led projects that focused on reducing childhood obesity.
-Earlier, he served as a program manager for EXOS MediFit, where he developed and implemented workplace health and wellness initiatives.
+Earlier, he served as a program manager for EXOS Human Capital, where he developed and implemented workplace health and wellness initiatives.

 Curry earned a Masters of Education degree in adult and continuing education and a BS in exercise science from Rutgers University.
-His faith, passion for learning, and belief in the power of words ignites his desire to elevate matters dear to his heart through poetry and spoken word.
+His faith, passion for learning, and belief in the power of words ignites his desire to elevate matters dear to his heart through spoken word poetry.
 A lifelong advocate of an active and healthy lifestyle, he also competes in the centuries-old sport of Muay Thai boxing.
-Born and raised in Newark, N.J., he now resides in North Brunswick, N.J., with his wife, Jessica, and their blended family of three children.
+Born and raised in Newark, N.J., he now resides in North Brunswick, N.J., with his wife, Jessica, and their blended family of four children.